 4. Put small systems in which you are voluntarily involved fourth.

-Your exercise class, your church, your social organizations and your neighborhood independent coffee shop rank almost as important as real people because they’re often where you meet real people and how you stay in contact with them.
-You choose to associate yourself with these groups because you find them useful and interesting, so they come ahead of other systems that want your time and energy.
+Your exercise class, your church, your social organizations and maybe your neighborhood independent coffee shop rank almost as important as real people because they’re where you meet real people and how you stay in contact with them.
+You choose to associate yourself with these groups and businesses because you find them useful and interesting, so they come ahead of other systems that want your time and energy.

 5. Put big systems in which you’re caught fifth.

-The company you have your cell phone with isn’t very important.
+Your cell phone provider isn’t very important.
 If you don’t pay the bill, they will call — and you need to deal with them.
 But put them last.
 Politics and political systems into which you were born or happen to have stumbled aren’t important.
 The electric company provides a valuable service, but it isn’t a valuable priority for a life.
 Devote as little time to these essentially involuntary big systems as possible, and you’ll have more time for 1, 2, 3 and 4.

 Doesn’t it sound simple?
 Here it is again, even simpler: Put yourself first, put things that matter second and put the unimportant and uninteresting nonsense of life last.